andrewbossie/LKM/README.md

 # Installation

 On Linux, make with makefile.
-Run sudo insmod on the newly created kernel object including user-defined PID number.
+Run 'sudo insmod' on the newly created kernel object including user-defined PID number.
+Display information after loading module by calling 'dmesg' on your logfile location (usually var/log/syslog)